speedscale/docs/docs/setup/install/ecs.md

 ---

 :::caution
-This workflow is currently in early access.
-Please
+This workflow is currently in preview status.
+Please provide feedback in our [slack community](https://slack.speedscale.com).
 :::

 ## Prerequisites